tomwheeler/temporal-nyc-workshop-go/exercises/querying-workflows/README.md

 }
 ```

-4. Finally, update `currentState` again after that block of code, to something like "waiting for signal".
-This is the state that the Workflow will be waiting at when we query it.
+4. Finally, update `currentState` again after that block of code, to
+   something like "waiting for signal."
+This is the state that the
+   Workflow will be waiting at when we query it.
 5. Save the file.

 ## Part B: Performing a Query from a Client

-In this part of the exercise, you will create another Temporal client that sends a Query. `queryclient/main.go` currently contains a near-empty Temporal client -- it looks like a Starter or a Worker, but it does not register any Workflows or do anything.
-You will use this client to send a Query.
+In this part of the exercise, you will create another Temporal Client
+that sends a Query.
+The `queryclient/main.go` file currently contains
+a near-empty Temporal Client--it looks like a Starter or a Worker, but
+it does not register any Workflows or do anything.
+You will use this
+Client to send a Query.

 1. Edit the `queryclient/main.go` file.
-You will use `client.QueryWorkflow(context, "workflow-id", "run-id", "query-type")` to send a Query.
+You will use
+   `client.QueryWorkflow(context, "workflow-id", "run-id", "query-type")`
+   to send a Query.
-2. Within the `main()` block, add the `client.QueryWorkflow()` function with the necessary parameters and error handling:
+2. Within the `main()` block, add the `client.QueryWorkflow()` function
+   with the necessary parameters and error handling:

 ```go
 response, err := c.QueryWorkflow(context.Background(), "queries", "", "current_state")